 #> Directed prediction: "Solar.R" (X) -> "Wind" (Y)

-# input raw data, test with more random covs
+# or input raw data, test with more random covs

 #> Sample size: N.valid = 111